About 50 different native snake species inhabit Florida, from those 6 are venomous and 44 non-venomous snakes, and also several invasive species.

 African rock python

-The largest snake found in the African continent, has a fierce reputation of being very aggressive.
+The largest snake found in the African continent has a fierce reputation for being very aggressive.

 The species scientific name Python Sebae, derives from the Greek and refers to a huge serpent, it lives to the expectation as this is one of the biggest snakes in the world.
 Read more about the African rock python.